 Both parties should list their assets and debts as well as understand the value of their separate property.
 They should determine the financial goals they each have during the marriage and what rights each party has to the separation and marital assets during and after marriage.
 The agreement should also cover provisions like spousal support and retirement benefits in the event of divorce.
 Parties should then negotiate these aspects with the help of an experienced attorney.

 At Quinn & Dworakowski, LLP, our team has 40 years of experience in family law.
+Prenuptial contracts are often misunderstood, but when properly constructed can provide significant advantages to both partners as they begin their marriage.
 We can help you draft, review, and negotiate a prenuptial agreement so that it addresses your financial concerns.
 Contact us today.